whaakman/azure-docs.nl-nl/articles/cosmos-db/sql-api-sdk-dotnet.md

 ### <a name="a-name11811181"></a><a name="1.18.1"/>1.18.1

-* Interne wijzigingen voor Microsoft vrienden assembly's.
+* Interne wijzigingen voor micro soft-vrienden.

 ### <a name="a-name11801180"></a><a name="1.18.0"/>1.18.0